-These policies support Wigan policy CP7 - accessibility, and seek to enhance the provision of footpaths, cycle paths and bridleways in and around the village.
-Improved provision is designed to support sustainable transport, reduce car journeys into the centre of Standish and encourage safer walking and cycling in the village.
-The creation of better footpaths, cycle paths and bridleways helps encourage people to become more active and adopt healthier lifestyles.
+11.26 These policies support policies in the National Planning Policy Framework chapter 4 and Wigan policy CP7 - accessibility, and seek to enhance the provision of footpaths, cycle paths and bridleways in and around the village.

+11.27 Improved provision is designed to support sustainable transport, reduce car journeys into the centre of Standish and encourage safer walking and cycling in the village.

+11.28 The creation of better footpaths, cycle paths and bridleways helps encourage people to become more active and adopt healthier lifestyles.
+The increase in use of The Line in Standish by walkers, cyclists and horse riders after its upgrade to become Standish Cycleway shows the appetite for this.